Common Causes of Traumatic Brain Injury

 - Falls.
 Slip and fall accidents as well as falls from heights are the most common cause of brain injuries.
 Those over the age of 65 are most at risk for this kind of TBI.

 - Motor vehicle accidents.
 Head trauma during a car crash can be severe, especially in high-speed or multi-car collisions.
 While airbags can prevent vehicle occupants from severe brain injury, auto defects sometimes render these devices ineffective or dangerous.

 - Medical malpractice.
-Any negligence during surgery or other procedure can result in a lack of oxygen to the brain due to heart failure or other cause.
+Any negligence during surgery or other procedure can result in a lack of oxygen to the brain due to heart failure or other causes.
 This is called “hypoxia,” if there is minimal oxygen flow, or “anoxia” if it is cut off altogether.
-Even if the medical professionals can reverse this mistake, the brain may be irreparably damaged.
+Even if medical professionals can reverse this mistake, the brain may be irreparably damaged.
 This kind of TBI may also result from a birth injury due to medical negligence.

 - Assault.
 Head trauma during an assault can result in a serious TBI or wrongful death from brain damage.

 - Construction accidents.
 Blunt trauma from falling or sliding objects on worksites is a common cause of brain injuries.
 The risk of serious injuries increases when construction companies fail to follow OSHA safety regulations.

 Our Brain Injury Attorneys Offer Free Initial Consultations